 SenseCAP S2103- LoRaWAN CO2, Temperature, and Humidity Sensors satisfy industrial long-distance data acquisition with a wide range of 400 to 10000 ppm, -40°C to 85°C and 0 to 100% RH respectively.
 With Bluetooth 5.0 for easy configuration and firmware upgrade and a built-in replaceable battery for minimal maintenance, it also supports three different LoRaWAN network architectures enabling you to easily join it in existing gateways and network servers to build flexible and high-performance sensor network.

 S210X series is a brand new series of environmental sensors that enable long-distance data acquisition via LoRaWAN.
 They can be applied to a wide variety of industry verticals such as smart agriculture, smart buildings, and industrial control.
 Check more details.

 Note: A full LR system will require four key components: End nodes, gateway, network serve and application server.
 For our full list of products for each category, please visit their corresponding links!

 - LR Breakout Boards

 - LR Accessories

 Tutorial: Set Up a LoRaWAN Gateway with Raspberry Pi!

-In this section, I will show you how you can easily set up a LoRaWAN Gateway to receive and forward data from your LoRa end nodes!
+In this section, I will show you how you can easily set up a LoRaWAN Gateway to receive and forward data from your LR end nodes!